 Fido-Friendly Lunch & Dinner Locations

 Dos Mundos – This popular Mexican family-owned taco truck is a local favorite, often selling out on the weekends.
-The original location on 99W, just outside of Newberg’s downtown (turn right into the parking lot just after Starbucks/Panda Express), is open for breakfast and lunch, and their new location in the Bite of Newberg food cart pod downtown is open for dinner (both locations operate from Tuesday through Saturday).
+The original location on 99W, just outside of Newberg’s downtown (turn right into the parking lot just after Starbucks/Panda Express), is open for breakfast and lunch.
 We highly recommend the Baja fish tacos if they have them!
 They have a few tables outside under umbrellas and welcome dogs.

 Storrs Smokehouse opened its BBQ pit and doors in April 2014 and it has been smoking ever since.
 Renowned restaurateurs and owners of the Painted Lady Restaurant, Jessica Bagley and Allen Routt decided to open up this endeavor as a tribute to Allen’s Southern roots.
 Storrs, named after Allen’s mother’s maiden name, is filled with family recipes paired with familiar Pacific Northwest flavors.
 Here you can find local meats smoked for days, house-made sauces like Oregon Pinot Noir BBQ sauce, homemade ice cream made by the dessert chef at the Painted Lady Restaurant and local Oregon wines and beers.

-Stroll around downtown Newberg, filled with independently owned boutiques and shops, such as Valley Wine Merchant, Good Company Cheese Bar & Bistro, Pulp & Circumstance, Chapters, Teeter Totter, and more…
+Stroll around downtown Newberg, filled with independently owned boutiques and shops, such as Valley Wine Merchant, Good Company Cheese Bar & Bistro, Pulp & Circumstance, Chapters, and more…